grafnu/daq-1/docs/switcher.md

 the `@` will be automaticaly replaced with test port set number.
 Doing this causes the `LOCAL_IP` and `SWITCH_IP` env variables to be set in test containers.
 See `misc/test_ping` for an example of how to use them.

+If `ext_ctrl` is _not_ defined, then the system will spin up a special `daq-switch` Docker container to masqurade as a switch (well, respond to a ping, at least).

 ## Test Run
 <pre>